1. When should I apply?

 2. When should I take the LSAT?

 Applicants can take the LSAT at any time as long as it is within five years of the intended matriculating semester.
 For example, if an applicant intends to enroll for the Fall 2013 term, the LSAT score must be no older than August 2008.
-If an applicant wants to meet the priority financial aid deadline of March 15, the latest LSAT test administration would be the February LSAT test.
+If an applicant wants to meet the priority admissions decision deadline of March 15, the latest LSAT test administration would be the February LSAT test.
 That being said, the Admissions Committee will consider the June LSAT test for an applicant intending to matriculate during that Fall semester.

 3. Does Whittier Law School offer an LSAT prep course?

 The Law School does not offer assistance on preparing for the LSAT nor does it recommend any particular LSAT preparatory course.
 We do recommend that you take the free LSAT test included in the LSDAS bulletin and do so under timed conditions to give yourself a diagnostic score so you may evaluate where you are in relation to other applicants and our median LSAT profile ranges.

 4. How many times can I take the LSAT?